ZoranStojsavljevic/Android_12_BT_SCO_Audio_HAL/README.md

 	croot/frameworks/av/services/audioflinger/AudioFlinger.h

-To be up to the metal, the important part of this presentation is given here (if you know what I am writing 'bout, you are on the right track):
+To be up to the metal, the important part of this presentation is given here (if you know what I am writing about, you are on the right track):

 	879    // for dump, indicates which hardware operation is currently in progress (but not stream ops) 880    enum hardware_call_state {